 The MPAcc program is a one-year, 30-semester hour (10 courses) master's program with an integrated CPA review (four non-credit courses).
 The program is designed to provide students a challenging experience in graduate business education in preparation for successful careers in public and private accounting.
 The program focuses on students who want to obtain certification as a Certified Public Accountant.
-Students can choose between a Tax or Audit Concentration.
+Students can choose between a tax, audit or general track.